MichaszJ/simple_nn/README.md

 # Simple NN
 A simple neural network framework written in Julia.

-Barely functional yet, see the testing notebook for a simple example.
+Somewhat functional, see the testing notebook for a simple example.